bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 0254ec35-6fb5-4514-9aca-bef3fcdc3215 spring-boot                         CREATE_COMPLETE                     2017-02-22 14:29:01 +0000 GMT                                                    8080
   ```

-2. We will remove the group that is running in the currently targetted space.
+2. We will remove the group that is running in the currently targeted space.
 This is to simulate an outage in the Amsterdam Datacentre

   ```
 $ cf ic group rm -f spring-boot